- Automatically with an indexing queue

 Index products

-It’s essential for your business to have exact and up-to-date product data in your search.Full reindexing
+It’s essential for your business to have exact and up-to-date product data in your search.Run a full reindex

 To fully reindex all your products, run:Indexable products

-To prevent too many indexed products and save indexing operations, Algolia only indexes products that actually appear in the online store.
-Algolia only indexes products that are:- Visible—either in the catalog, the search, or both
+To limit indexed products and reduce indexing operations, Algolia only indexes products that appear in your online store.
+Algolia only indexes products that are:- Visible, either in the catalog, the search, or both

 - Enabled